DevMukhtarr/Bookstore/README.md

 # Bookstore
-A plain PHP CRUD application where user can Add, Read, Update and delete book details.
+A plain PHP CRUD application where a user can Add, Read, Update and delete book details.

 ### What users can do :